mochsalim/InstaScrape/README.md

 `$ instascrape login [-u/--username <username> | -c/--cookie <path/to/file>]`

-* `-u/--username` : try loading a local cookie with this username, prompt for password if no cookie of this username found
+* `-u/--username` : try loading a local cookie with this username, prompt for password if no cookie of this username is found
 * `-c/--cookie` : provide a cookie file for the login process

-**InstaScrape** will store the auth cookies to avoid logging in every time you use `instascrape`.
+**InstaScrape** will store the auth cookie to avoid logging in every time you use `instascrape`.
 Excessive logins using different cookies everytime is a surefire way to get your account flagged for removal.

-The saved auth cookies can be reused for up to 90 days.
+The saved auth cookie can be reused for up to 90 days.
 When the cookie is expired, you need to choose '(3) + Login New Account'.
 The expired cookie will be overwritten by the new valid cookie since then.

 Example output, if `-u/--username` and `-c/--cookie` are not specified:
 ```